MixPayProtocol/legacy2.developers.mixpay.me/content/api/payments/accepting-payments.md

 }
 ```

-**For security reason, we can not passing the payment result in this proccess.**
+**For security reasons, we can not pass the payment result in this process.**

-When your callback endpoint receive a call:
+When your callback endpoint receives a call:

-- First in your database look for the incoming `orderId` or `traceId` value. **This step is important, be careful anyone can post a fake value the your endpoint**;
+- First, in your database, look for the incoming `orderId` or `traceId` value. **This step is essential, be careful anyone can post a fake value to your endpoint**;
-- If the previous step have a match, then call the [payments-results API](https://developers.mixpay.me/api/payments/payments-results), and check for `status` field to be `success`;
+- If the previous step has a match, then call the [payments-results API](https://developers.mixpay.me/api/payments/payments-results), and check for `status` field to be `success`;
 - Only when the `status` filed is `success`, now you can safely mark your order as completed.

-Your endpoint should return a HTTP status 200 with the following JSON data:
+Your endpoint should return an HTTP status 200 with the following JSON data:

 ```json
 {